John Oringer on Microstock Video (Footage)

 Compared to the traditional video market, does microstock footage open up an entirely new market (as it did with photos)?

-As photography became more accessible to budget-conscious clients, Shutterstock provided buyers with the opportunity to download a large volume of microstock videos without worrying about price or the various restrictions sometimes imposed by traditional agencies.
+As photography became more accessible to budget-conscious clients, Shutterstock enabled buyers to download a substantial number of microstock videos without concern for price or the restrictions often imposed by traditional agencies.

-Regarding contributors, Shutterstock created a fantastic market for a broad range of videographers, from talented amateurs to seasoned professionals, giving them the chance to offer their clips to buyers worldwide.
+For contributors, Shutterstock established an excellent market for videographers ranging from talented amateurs to seasoned professionals, providing them the opportunity to offer their clips to buyers globally.

 Do you think there will be a significant shift of video buyers from the traditional market to microstocks?
 In other words, could there be a “cannibalization” effect, as we saw with microstock photography?

-There will always be demand for Rights-Managed content, but the shift of buyers to sites selling Royalty-Free clips, such as the stock agency Shutterstock, occurs because most clients are interested in high-quality, affordable, curated clips that are ready for immediate download.
+While there will always be demand for Rights-Managed content, buyers are increasingly turning to sites offering Royalty-Free clips, like Shutterstock, because most clients seek high-quality, affordable, curated clips available for immediate download.

 Who are the typical buyers of microstock video?
 Is there a specific category or class of footage buyers?
 Are freelance web designers interested in purchasing microstock video?

-Our buyer range is vast: from news editors and web designers to global commercial entities.
-It’s safe to say that demand for clips ready to be placed online is quite high.
+Our buyers range from news editors and web designers to global commercial entities.
+Clearly, there’s a significant demand for readily available online clips.

 What is the average clip length on Shutterstock?
 Are there minimum/maximum duration requirements (in minutes)?